 ■ Distinctive (or Protective) Emblems, Signs, and Signals

-Emblems and signs may be used to identify and protect certain humanitarian or peaceful activities, persons, or locations.
+Emblems and signs may be used to identify and notify the special protection to certain humanitarian or peaceful activities, persons, or locations.
 The Geneva Conventions and their Additional Protocols list these distinctive signs, which indicate that the persons or objects wearing or carrying the signs benefit from specific international protection and must not be the target of any attack or act of violence (GCI Arts.
-24, 33, 35, 38–44, Annex I; GCII Arts.
+24, 33, 35 and 38–44, Annex I; GCII Arts.
 41–45; GCIV Arts.
 18–22; API Arts.
 18, 37–39, 85 and Annex I).
 These emblems reflect a special status of protection provided by International Humanitarian law (IHL) beyond the general IHL protection prohibiting direct attack on civilians.
 IHL does not provide for special distinctive sign allowing identification of civilian people, building or goods as such.
 It solely enhances some possibility of special identification through notably identity cards and distinctive signals while relying on the imperative duty of commander to positively identify military objective as opposed to civilians.

 Annex I to the first 1977 Additional Protocol to the Geneva Conventions provides a list and explains the protective role of the distinctive emblems:

 •The red cross (or red crescent or red lion (no longer utilized) on a white background protects all medical services, such as medical and religious personnel, medical units, and means of transportation.
 Since 2005, any member of the International Movement of the Red Cross or the Red Crescent may, if they do not want to use the Red Cross or the Red Crescent for cultural or operational reasons, use the Red Crystal ( see infra ).

 •Oblique red stripes on a white background designate medical and safety zones and localities.